 What does immunotherapy mean?

-Prof. Dr. rer. nat.
-Volker Schirrmacher
+Prof. Dr. Volker Schirrmacher, PhD

-The buzzword immuno-oncology usually appears more in the context of the pharmaceutical industry.
+The buzzword "immuno-oncology" usually appears more in the context of the pharmaceutical industry.
 However, attempts to achieve breakthroughs in the treatment of cancer with the help of immunotherapies are much older than the new term.

 Targeted against the tumor – with virtually no side effects